dacodekid/dacodekid.com/content/gist/business-analysis/quizzes/quiz-01.md

 A: Comprehending the capabilities of both current and future IT systems
 B: Understanding the interplay between people, processes, and technology
 C: Grasping how customer and governmental influences affect the business
-D: Employing a structured approach to problem-solving
+D: Employing a structured approach to problem-solving and decision-making
 Answer: B
 Explanation: It is crucial for a business analyst to grasp the intricacies of business processes, the roles individuals play within the organization, and the role of technology in these processes.